-Members of the public had a statutory right to inspect the accounts before the audit was completed, question the auditor and make objections at audit.
-The availability of the accounts for inspection was advertised on the Council's website and in relation to the 2018/19 financial year the inspection period was 3, June 2019 to 12, July 2019.
+Members of the public have a statutory right to inspect the accounts before the audit is completed, question the auditor and make objections at audit.
+The availability of the accounts for inspection was advertised on the Council's website and in relation to the 2018/19 financial year the inspection period is 3, June 2019 to 12, July 2019.

-Chris Little CPFA Director of Finance and Policy
+Chris Little CPFA

+Director of Finance and Policy

-Date: 25 July, 2019
+Date: 31 May, 2019